AEC Application Process

 - Any change that addresses the 3Rs eg. the replacement of animals with an alternative method, a reduction in animal numbers, changes in methods that improve animal wellbeing or result in a decreased impact on the animals

-- Where there has not been repeated amendmentds submitted of the same project previously
+- Where there have not been repeated amendments submitted of the same project previously

 The Animal Welfare Officer or Animal Ethics Officer will assess this answer and decide whether it can be reviewed outside of an AEC meeting.
 If so, you may get approval within 1-7 days depending on the availability of reviewers.

 Please note, retrospective amendments will not be approved unless they meet the criteria outlined in the Opportunistic Sampling, Vouchering and Amendments to Projects in the Field Policy.